jmtd/wadc/readme.txt

 sets both lower & upper unpegged. calling it again resets to normal.

+    impassable

+By default, two-sided lines are passable.
+Setting 'impassable' prevents this.

 	arch(height,width,depth,subdivision,floor,lightlevel)

 (experimental) makes an arch, of a certain base height, starting at a certain floor